Help On The Homefront

 Veteran Transition Assistance

-Veteran Transition Assistance is a volunteer outreach program that may provide either security deposit/first month's rent or one-time delivery of new furniture to U.S. Armed Forces veterans who are in financial need and have been a resident of an in-house program with Veterans Affairs or another valid veteran-supported agency.
+Veteran Transition Assistance is a volunteer outreach program that may provide either security deposit/first month's rent or one-time delivery of new furniture to U.S. Armed Forces veterans who are in financial need and have been a resident of an in-house program with Veterans Affairs or other accredited veteran-support agency.
 The existence of these conditions must be documented and verified by the valid agency where the veteran has or is receiving treatment/counseling.

 If these criteria are met and the veteran will be moving to their own residence, he or she may fill out an application for Veteran Transition Assistance where a determination will be made if he or she may qualify for our program.